Dick Walker (astronomer): Career

 Through 1966, Walker also became involved in telescopic searches for additional Saturnian satellites as Earth passed through the plane of Saturn's rings.
 On December 18, 1966, he made a series of 24 photographs of Saturn at Flagstaff.
 Learning of Audouin Dollfus's discovery of Janus several days earlier, Walker looked over the images and found evidence of an object appearing to match Dollfus's observations.
 However, in October 1978, astronomers Stephen M. Laerson and John W. Fountain identified them as two separate objects; Walker's observations were instead realized to be the discovery of the moon Epimetheus.
 The two moons were initially thought to be identical due to their unusual co-orbital configuration, sharing nearly the same orbit; one orbits slightly higher than the other, trading positions roughly every four years.
 This was confirmed three years later by Voyager 1s flyby of Saturn.
-Voyager's observations also led to the discovery of Prometheus, a small moon with a similar brightness and orbital period to Epimetheus.
+Voyagers observations also led to the discovery of Prometheus, a small moon with a similar brightness and orbital period to Epimetheus.
 Three of Walker's observations were found to have matched the positions of both Epimetheus and Prometheus upon reinvestigation.

 Due to lifelong interests in Egyptology and archaeoastronomy, he studied hieroglyphs and traveled to Egypt in 1977, hiking along the Nile from Aswan to Cairo.
 He was stopped by Egyptian authorities in Asyut under suspicions of espionage for the Israeli government.
 Inspired by a visit to the Pyramids of Giza, he began research into William Herschel's theory that the entrance passageway of the Pyramid of Khufu was aligned with the position of the North Star, Polaris.
 He calculated that Thuban, then the star closest to the northern celestial pole, would not have been visible from the entranceway during Khufu's reign.
 He experimented with sliding large limestone and granite blocks over an adjustable ramp, and theorised the 26.5° angle of the passage was adopted for structural reasons instead; Walker described the angle as optimal for sliding the rock downhill.
 He retired from the Naval Observatory in May 1999, although he continued some work as a consultant for astronomical construction projects.